Pariah (2024 film): Plot

+He goes on to confront Sanghamitra, who confesses on helping Sharma in a mafia racket, which is headed by a powerful politician.
+When asked about the baby dog's whereabouts, Sanghamitra says that alive stray dogs are probably supplied to North East India from Kolkata.
+She gives him the contact details of a person named Tamang, related to this racket.
+Through the man's dialogues, her eventual death on his hands is hinted.

+All meat-related hotels and restaurants are sealed.
+The police officer investigating the case, who had gotten the proof for charging the man and then sending him to the butcher, had presented the protagonist's photographs and evidences.
+When his photograph is shown to Kamalini, she willfully denies of knowing him.

+The entire network fails at getting up to the protagonist.
+The politician rebukes them and asks for the photograph.
+Upon seeing the photograph, the politician gets shocked and terrified.
+He runs to make a call to someone above him and informs him the return of the man.
+He pulls out an old file named "Operation Pariah" is opened, where the protagonist's name is revealed as Lubdhak Chatterjee, an ex-army officer whose has been declared "deceased".
+Chatterjee gears up with his collection of guns and weaponry, to move to Arunachal Pradesh.

+In the end and post-credit scenes, it is revealed that the man, who always used to pull Chatterjee's leg and disturb him, had taken up the baby dog as his pet.
+He takes a selfie with the dog and sends it to Chatterjee through WhatsApp.

 Production

 Announcement

 The film was officially announced on 5 November 2022 with a motion poster.
 It garnered attention for its unique topic.

 Filming

 Most of the filming has been done in parts of Kolkata.
 It was reported that while rehearsing for an action scene, Vikram broke his small toe of left foot.
 After recovery, he continued the shooting.
 For fitting in the role, he also went through rigorous mixed martial-arts training for 3 months.
 He also went through a tight gym schedule of 6 months to shed off excess fat and develop a chiselled body.

 Marketing

 The teaser was released on 3 January 2024 on Pluto Music.
 The official trailer was released on 23 January on Zee Music Company YouTube channel, with Jeet as the chief guest at the trailer release event.

 Music

 The music is composed by Ranajoy Bhattacharjee.
 The lyrics are written by Ritam Sen and Tathagata Mukherjee.